-Due to the ongoing situation we are all facing, many Clyde Marine Training cadets have questions around their own current situation.
+As we continue to navigate the ongoing COVID situation, many Clyde Marine Training cadets have questions around their own status.

 We are responding directly to each of these enquiries, but we have put together a list of the most frequently asked questions and their answers as currently known.

 NOTE – Last updated on Tuesday 10th November, 2020

 I am due to start college soon, what should I do?